 6 Essential Topics to Discuss With Your Buyer’s Representative

-If you’re ready to roll up your sleeves, make sure you have expert assistance to navigate the process.
-Select an Accredited Buyer’s Representative and discuss these critical topics in your initial consultation.
+If you’re ready to roll up your sleeves, it’s best to have expert assistance navigating the process.
+You can take several steps to find the best buyer’s representative for your home search.
+Be sure to discuss these critical topics in your initial consultation:

 Every real estate market is unique.
-Your buyer’s rep can share details about current inventory, buying demand, and other factors so you’ll develop a better understanding of how much you’ll need to spend to get what you want.
+Your buyer’s rep can share details about current inventory, buying demand, and other factors so you’ll better understand how much you’ll need to spend to get what you want.

-In addition to having a finger on the pulse of the housing market, your buyer’s rep can alert you to current mortgage financing rates and recommend lenders.
-At a minimum, you’ll want to be pre-approved by a lender before beginning your house-hunt in earnest.
+In addition to having a finger on the pulse of the housing market, your buyer’s rep can discuss current mortgage financing options and recommend lenders.
+At a minimum, you’ll want to be pre-approved by a lender before beginning your house hunt.

 2. Services provided.

-Most buyers don’t realize how much time and effort goes into finding the right home, successfully negotiating a purchase contract, completing all the steps related to inspections, mortgage financing, and closing documents, plus managing the logistics of packing and moving.
+Most buyers don’t realize how much time and effort goes into finding the right home, successfully negotiating a purchase contract, completing all the steps related to inspections, mortgage financing, and closing documents, and managing packing and moving logistics.

 Ask your buyer’s representative to explain how they will support you throughout the purchasing process.
 Not all buyer’s reps are the same!
-An agent who has earned their Accredited Buyer’s Representative designation has received specialized training and demonstrated experience in representing buyers.
+An agent who has earned their Accredited Buyer’s Representative designation has received specialized training in representing buyers.

-Even though your buyer’s agent can provide advice and recommendations on many aspects of your transaction, some topics are off limits due to Fair Housing laws, which protect a buyer’s right and ability to purchase a home in any neighborhood they chose.
+Even though your buyer’s agent can provide advice and recommendations on many aspects of your transaction, some topics are off-limits due to Fair Housing laws, which protect a buyer’s right and ability to purchase a home in any neighborhood they choose.